greg-raven/Impeachment-Chronicles/_posts/2016-05-17-mafia-figure-association-with-trump.md

 Sater attended a glitzy launch party with Trump in 2007 celebrating Trump Soho, a 46-story Manhattan project that Bayrock helped develop.

-When the New York Times first linked Sater to the mob stock and money laundering scheme later that year, Trump expressed surprise.
+When *The New York Times* first linked Sater to the mob stock and money laundering scheme later that year, Trump expressed surprise.

 "We do as much of a background check as we can on the principals.
 I didn't really know him very well," Trump told the Times, adding that he dealt primarily with other Bayrock executives.